 Vendors have been responsive to customers’ need for easy integration by offering an increasing number of connectors.
 Many leverage standard tools, such as ODBC; XML; and extraction, transformation and loading (ETL) applications.
 Faster and easier integration of the diverse elements in a center is critical to enabling efficient and effective resource management.

-The cable companies wanted to route contacts on open issues to the last agent who handled it, if possible, and pop the trouble ticket on the screen.
-MVI integrated 60 agent desktops in one weekend, avoiding a large systems-integration effort.
+The cable companies wanted to route contacts on open issues to the last agent who handled it, if possible, and pops the trouble ticket on the screen.
+MVI integrated 60 agent desktops in one weekend, avoiding a large systems integration effort.